 GPA is below 2.2, in which case Advising Alert

-If a student receives more than one D, E, U, F or NC in a single semester or if a student has had multiple semesters with unsatisfactory grades, the student may be required to withdraw from the university because of a lack of academic progress.
+If a student receives more than one D, E, U, F or NC in a single semester or if a student has had multiple semesters with unsatisfactory grades, the student may be required to withdraw or take a leave of absence from the university because of a lack of academic progress.

-A student may be required to withdraw from the university even if the student has not been on advising alert or probation in a prior semester.
-The university may require a student to withdraw at any time, should the university determine that the student's academic performance is so profoundly deficient as to suggest an inability to meet academic requirements.
+A student may be required to withdraw or take a leave of absence from the university even if the student has not been on advising alert or probation in a prior semester.
+The university may require a student to withdraw or take a leave of absence at any time, should the university determine that the student's academic performance is so profoundly deficient as to suggest an inability to meet academic requirements.
 Students are informed in writing of any change in academic status.

 Students in special admission programs who earn unsatisfactory grades in courses associated with those programs may be required to leave the University.